Qods Mohajer: Performance

 The Mohajer-1's range is not definitively known, but was severely limited by the hobbyist radio link and lack of an autopilot system, which meant that the aircraft could only surveil Iraqi positions when operated from the Iranian front lines.
 One source suggests the Mohajer-1 was only able to penetrate 3 km into Iraqi lines.
 On the other hand, another source says the Mohajer-1 had a range of 50 km, and still another source lists a range of 30 km; this may reflect a difference between the aircraft's theoretical range and its real-world performance.
 There are no details on the Mohajer-1's airspeed, endurance, or ceiling.

 Operational history

 Qods Aviation was formed in 1985 and four Mohajer-1s were built that year.
 The Mohajer-1 was operated by the IRGC's Raad Brigade and was used to correct artillery fire and photograph enemy positions.
 The Mohajer-1's first known use was in Operation Dawn 8 in 1986.
-It was also used Karbala 5 in 1987.
+It was also used in Karbala 5 in 1987.
 Mohajer UAVs photographed Iraqi lines until the end of the war and completed 619 sorties by the war's end, taking 53,772 photographs in total.
 The Mohajer-1 is out of service today.

 Though the Mohjajer-1 is primitive by today's standards and was essentially a hobbyist-class drone, the Iranians were satisfied with its performance, as it was one of only two Iranian surveillance assets in the war, along with RF-4s.